Computing Possible and Certain Answers over Order-Incomplete Data

 \end{description}

 We have now defined a semantics on po-relations for each \PosRA operator.
 We define a \emph{\PosRA query} in the expected way, as a query built from these operators and from relation names.
 Calling \emph{schema} a set $\calS$ of relation names and arities, with an attribute name for each position of each relation, we define a \emph{po-database} $D$ as having a po-relation of the correct arity for each relation name $R$ in~$\calS$.
-For a po-database $D$ and a \PosRA query $Q$ we denote by $Q(D)$ the po-relation obtained by evaluating $Q$ over $D$.
+For a po-database $D$ and a \PosRA query $Q$, we denote by $\card{Q}$ the number of symbols of~$Q$, and we denote by $Q(D)$ the po-relation obtained by evaluating $Q$ over $D$.

 \begin{example} The po-database $D$ in Figure~\ref{fig:examplerels} contains information about restaurants and hotels in Paris: each po-relation has a total order (from top to bottom) according to customer ratings from a given travel website.
 For brevity, we do not represent identifiers in po-relations, and we also deviate slightly from our formalism by adopting the named perspective in examples, i.e., giving names to attributes.